 How to deal: Reiterate what your payment terms are and give them a few options to fulfill the invoice.
 Most invoice platforms come with the ability to select various payment options, which may encourage your client to pay sooner.
-If they continue to miss payments, refer to your contract terms on how to proceed.
+What to do when a client doesn’t pay?
+Stand your ground, refer to your contract terms, call your lawyer, and chase that payment.

 9. Your gut is telling you something is off

 This may sound a little too “woo for some, but there’s something to be said about listening to your intuition.
 As you grow your business and work with different clients, you know what you need to be successful, and you learn how to spot the red flags before they appear.